Code Red | Mobile Application

 Desk Research

-Every month, 1.8 billion people across the world mentruate according to Unicef.
+Every month, 1.8 billion people across the world menstruate according to Unicef.
 As period supplies like tampons and sanitary towels are necessity for women, it is taxed in many countries with the name of “tampon tax.”

 Problem Identification